margols/330-PLP/MatLabTutorial.md

 <img width="309" alt="Screen Shot 2022-09-25 at 7 48 29 PM" src="https://user-images.githubusercontent.com/113360762/192171097-67f83529-409a-4381-95f7-867ab205319b.png">

 -variables are case senstive x != X, it is recommended to not use the same variabales for different values as the programming can get confusing
+-You must declare a variable before using it, typically variabales are defined first
 - using ; hides the output from the terminal
 ``` cadence
 clear all ; % this will clear all of the variables